 A version number has been included for GACS-users as an aid to future migration.
 All significant protocol elements are extensible.
-There are no significant restrictions on name or address space. (g)
+There are no significant restrictions on name or address space.
+The ULA was designed to be extensible, and this has been demonstrated by the addition of the Security ASO.
+Further ASOs could be added in future.
+All syntax definitions have been made in ASN.1, with appropriate extensibility markers to ensure that the protocols are extensible in a controlled way. (g)